fuermosi777/fuermosi777.github.io/_posts/English/2016-08-01-some-brain-burning-javascript-questions.md

 console.log(sum(1)(2, 4)); // -> 7
 ```

-> Create a cache function to cache functions that took 2s to run
+### 3. Create a cache function to cache functions that took 2s to run

-> For example, `complexFunction` has a runtime of 2s.
-The `cachedFunction` has a runtime of 2s when it first runs, and later it will return the result instantly
-> All functions that need to be cached will return a value and has no other side effects
+For example, `complexFunction` has a runtime of 2s.
+The `cachedFunction` has a runtime of 2s when it first runs, and later it will return the result instantly.
+All functions that need to be cached will return a value and has no other side effects

 ```javascript
 var complexFunction = function(arg1, arg2) {